Virtual reality game: Other VR games

 In its current meaning, "virtual reality" generally has been taken to creating immersion and presence with the player by creating a new visual stimulus (through a VR headset for example) that obscures to real world view.
 This definition distinguishes VR from augmented reality where additional visual information is added atop the real world view.
 A broader definition of virtual reality can be taken to be any application that replaces one or more of the human senses with a virtual one.
 Thus, games featuring any alternative control scheme compared to a typical game controller or keyboard-and-mouse system could be considered as a virtual reality game, where the sense of touch of these traditional controls is replaced with a novel scheme.
 Such games would include those with alternate peripherals such as Dance Dance Revolution and Guitar Hero, or games featuring motion controls such as many Wii-based games.
 However, with the expansion of VR hardware in the 2010s, the use of "virtual reality" to include these types of games has been deprecated.

+Use in healthcare

+Medical researchers have studied the use of virtual reality games in healthcare.
+For example, meta-analyses have demonstrated that virtual reality games could be used for stress management or to improve cognitive and physicial functions among elderly post-stroke patients.